-The output compliance range can be set via external adjustment resistors and there is a choice of two settings, to accommodate without hardware changes both component video/PC graphics (700 mV) and composite video (1.3 V) outputs.
+The output compliance range can be set through external adjustment resistors, and there is a choice of two settings to accommodate both component video or PC graphics (700-mV) and composite video (1.3‑V) outputs without hardware changes.
 An internal programmable clip/shift/multiply function on the video data assures standards-compliant video output ranges for either full 10-bit or reduced ITU-R.BT601 style video input.
-To avoid nonlinearities after scaling of the video range, the DACs are internally of 11-bit resolution.
-Furthermore, a bi- or tri-level sync with programmable amplitude (to support both 700/300-mV and 714/286-mV video/sync ratios) can be inserted either on the green/luma channel only or on all three output channels.
-This sync insertion is generated from additional current sources in the DACs such that the full DAC resolution remains available for the video range.
-This preserves 100% of the DAC's 11-bit dynamic range for video data.
+To avoid nonlinearities after scaling of the video range, the DACs have 11-bit resolution internally.
+Furthermore, a bi-level or tri-level sync with programmable amplitude (to support both 700-mV:300-mV and 714-mV:286-mV video:sync ratios) can be inserted either on the green/luma channel only or on all three output channels.
+This sync insertion is generated from additional current sources in the DACs such that the full DAC resolution remains available for the video range and preserves 100% of the 11-bit dynamic range of the DAC for video data.

-THS8200 optionally supports the pass-through of ancillary data embedded in the input video stream or can insert ancillary data into the 525P analog component output according to the CGMS data specification.
+The THS8200 optionally supports the pass-through of ancillary data embedded in the input video stream or can insert ancillary data into the 525P analog component output according to the CGMS data specification.

 |Enhanced Product||THS8200-EP||Supports Defense, Aerospace and Medical Applications|